kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/10_namespaces/transcript.md

 kube-system   Active    11h
 ```

-our minikube cluster comes with these namespaces already setup.
-Kubectl can only interact with one namespace at a time.
-We can run the get-context config command to see which namespace our kubectl client is currently pointing to:
+Our minikube cluster comes included with these namespaces, however Kubectl can only interact with one namespace at a time.
+We can run the get-context config command to see which namespace our kubectl client is currently using:

 ```bash
 $ kubectl config get-contexts